unabridged/motion/README.md

 ### Note: Component Support in Rails 6

-Github's [ViewComponent](https://github.com/github/view_component) is currently the most popular Ruby gem for component/presenter-style libraries in Rails.
-Formal support for 3rd-party component frameworks [landed in Rails 6](rails/rails#36388), and it's very possible that a blessed component framework will become "ActionView::Component" or similar for Rails 6.1.
-Until then, we plan to *not* enforce this dependency and are exploring support for other, similar libraries.
+Github's [ViewComponent](https://github.com/github/view_component) is currently the most popular Ruby gem for components that conforms to the new [`render_in` interface that landed in Rails 6.1](rails/rails#36388).
+Until a blessed component framework becomes `ActionView::Component` or similar, we plan to *not* enforce this dependency.

 ## How does it work?